 Many of us think that we live in a post-industrial age.
-Though the large factories, and the brown fields that they create, may be rapidly disappearing from the visible landscape in Europe and America; industrialization and the complex human and environmental issues which accompany it are still very much with us.
-The factories that were once the economic life-blood for many in American and Europe were also sites of industrial accidents and the source of pollution that left many individuals and communities harmed for lifetimes - even generations.
-And now with many of these factories closed, the communities they supported are withering and impoverished.
-Still, we rely more than ever on industrially produced goods.
-Now industrial production has moved beyond the eyes of many of the people who consume goods made this way, yet industrialization continues to exact the same environmental and human costs on the communities in which they are located.
+Though industrial production has moved beyond the eyes of many of the people who consume goods made this way, it continues to exact the same environmental and human costs on the communities in which manufacturing is located and the location where raw materials for these processes are obtained.
 Moreover, as the cycle of consumption and obsolescence has become increasingly rapid, the cast-offs from this disposable lifestyle is leaving our natural and human resources abused, our environment polluted and degraded, and our lives increasing divorced from the natural and real.